View and edit deployment settings

 3. Click Edit next to the Select Certificate Details Adherence section to edit the following settings (some settings are available only for specific certificate deployment type):

 • Hostname Must Match CN.
 If you set this to Yes, it requires that hostnames match the common name (CN) specified in your certificate.
-We recommend leaving this option set to Yes.
+Leaving this set to Yes is the preferred option.
 This option is only available for VIP-deployed certificates.

 • Client TLS Renegotiation.
 This option allows Transport Layer Security (TLS) to renegotiate during a live session.
 Client TLS Renegotiation allows either side of the TLS/SSL connection to start over and choose again which ciphers to use or whether to generate new session keys or reset any other information.
 If you select:

 • Secure.
-CPS allows renegotiation.
-We do not recommend selecting this except in rare cases where you configured your site to request or require client certificates.
+CPS allows renegotiation for connections using this certificate.
+You may want to avoid selecting this setting except in rare cases where you configured your site to request or require client certificates only for certain paths.

 • Disallow.
-CPS does not allow renegotiation during a live session.
-We recommend using this default.
+CPS doesn’t allow client renegotiation during a live session.
+This is the preferred setting.

 4. Click Edit next to the Advanced Network Configuration section to edit the following settings: